 However, many mortgage lenders do require a termite or pest inspection to make sure the house is clear before they put up the financing for it.
 In addition, borrowers financing their home with certain types of loans, such as VA and FHA loans, may need to provide a clearance letter to show the pest inspection took place and the seller treated any issues before the loan can go through.

-“It depends on the state and the type of loan you’re getting,” said Michael Bentley, an entomologist and director of training and education for the National Pest Management Association (NPMA) in Fairfax, VA.
+“It depends on the state and the type of loan you’re getting,” says Dr. Michael Bentley, an entomologist and director of training and education for the National Pest Management Association (NPMA).

 Buyers can also ask for a pest inspection simply to cover all their bases, or in the event that the home inspector or home appraiser identifies signs of trouble that warrant a closer look.